 There are few things you can do in Amsterdam, but what is possible if you are looking for something really romantic.
 Is doing a private canal tour.
 The canals are quiet, peaceful and magical especially now since almost no tourist are there.
 I believe that if you haven’t seen Amsterdam from the Canals you haven’t seen Amsterdam.
 I created a romantic canal tour especially for couples and love to take you around and let you feel the magic and romance of Amsterdam.
 I will share romantic stories, show you some highlights around love and romance and let experience it through all your senses.
 Especially during Corona, I created a Romantic Private Canal tour that is still affordable for every budget.
 Go here for more info about what I offer even during corona.
 Or float underneath the many bridge with lights during the Romantic Night Canal Cruise in Amsterdam time.

 Cheese and beer tasting in your hotel room

 Dutch cheese and beer are world-famous, from Gouda to Heineken and beyond there are so many delicious ways to immerse yourself into dutch food culture without visiting a restaurant.

 As the smaller shops may be closed why not visit a supermarket?
 In Dutch supermarkets (Albert Heijn you can find them all over the city) you can buy Dutch cheese.
 You could buy a few different kinds of cheeses and make your own cheese platter, we have different flavour strengths, young, medium and old.
 It is lekker (dutch word for yummy) and to enjoy the cheese with a local beer enhances the experience.
 Brouwerij ‘t IJ is a lovely local beer and can be found also in our supermarkets.

-if you want to make I truelly local visit My favorite organic market: De noordermarkt and buy your local cheese here.
+if you want to make A truly local visit My favourite organic market: De Noordermarkt and buy your local cheese here.